-Expand students' understanding that contemporary Indigenous people participate in all facets of the community and as artists they may choose to communicate ideas on based on traditional stories including those relating to animals that represent spirits.
+Bangarra is a company of Aboriginal and Torres Strait dancers based in Sydney.
+The dancers are from all different parts of Australia.
+Pose questions that expand students' knowledge about where and how Aboriginal and Torres Strait Island people live.
+Expand students understanding that contemporary Indigenous people participate in all facets of the community and as artists they may choose to communicate ideas on based on traditional stories including those relating to animals which represent spirits.

-- Who are the Aboriginal people/s who live in Arnhem Land? - · Who are the dancers of Bangarra?
-Where do they come from? - Where is the company Bangarra based? - Who is Djakapurra Munyarryun?
+- Where do the brolga live? - Where is Arnhem Land?
+Who does the land there belong to? - Who are the dancers of Bangarra?
+Where do they come from?